Key Takeaways:

 How Homeowners Lose Control of Monthly Payments

-• Too much debt also makes repayments more challenging.
-Many homeowners are relying on credit card debt and personal loans to keep up with expenses.
-This makes their financial situation more difficult.
+• Excessive debt: Too much debt also makes repayments more challenging.
+Some struggling homeowners rely on credit card debt and personal loans to keep up with expenses.

-The key to ensuring that your mortgage debt doesn’t get out of hand is by recognizing the signs of financial challenges:
+The key to ensuring that your mortgage debt doesn’t get out of hand is to recognize early signs of financial distress, such as:

 • Missing payments on utilities and bills.